kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/mathplotlib_4.md

 ![alt text](../../../images/data_visualization/mathplotlib/image-48.png)

-We can adjust this by hand to make it a much more visually pleasing plot, shown in Figure 4-82:
+We can adjust this by hand to make it a much more visually pleasing plot, shown below:

 ```python
 In[3]: # use a gray background